secretstartups/handbook/blog/release-posts/index.html.md

 In both cases:

-- If the feature is primary, you need to create a second MR, branched from `master` to add the feature to `features.yml`. (`features.yml` should be merged to `master`, not the release post branch.)
+- If the feature is primary and you had not previously added it to `features.yml` you will need to create a second MR, branched from `master` to add the feature to `features.yml`. (`features.yml` should be merged to `master`, not the release post branch.)
 - If the feature has an image it should be placed in `/source/images/unreleased/` on the `release X-Y` branch

 ##### Process for removing merged content blocks